threefoldfoundation/info_threefold_pub/wiki/communication/launch_announcements/searchingdevs.md

 The ThreeFold Foundation team is looking for experienced, passionate developers who want to build a better world.

-They will help our software development team build and maintain highly scalable infrastructures and features utilizing our peer-to-peer cloud capacity and decentralized ID system.
+They will help our software development team build and maintain highly scalable infrastructures and features utilizing our peer-to-peer Internet Capacity and decentralized ID system.

 Apply Here: https://cryptojobslist.com/jobs/rust-developer-at-threefold-foundation-remote-global